YangLinyi/yanglinyi.github.io/_pages/about.md

 I am actively recruiting 26 Fall PhD students and Postdoc/RA/Visiting Students.
 If you are looking for research positions, please do not hesitate to contact me via email: yanglinyiucd[at]gmail[dot]com

-Previously, I was fortunate to be supervised by Prof. Jun Wang (UCL), Prof. Barry Smyth (UCL), and Prof. Yue Zhang (Westlake).
-My research interests are building AI co-scientists, enhancing LLMs' reasoning capabilities, and designing open-ended curiosity-driven exploration-based methods.
+Previously, I was fortunate to be supervised by Prof. Jun Wang (UCL), Prof. Barry Smyth (UCD), and Prof. Yue Zhang (Westlake).
+My research interests are building AI co-scientists, enhancing LLMs' reasoning capabilities, and designing **open-ended curiosity-driven exploration-based** methods.
 I served as an **Area Chair** at ICLR, ACL, EMNLP, and CIKM, a **Senior Program Committee** member at IJCAI, and an **Associate Editor** at the Special Issue on TIST with Prof. Jindong Wang and Prof. Qiang Yang.

 I have published more than 40 papers at top-tier conferences, such as ICLR, NeurIPS, ACL, AAAI, EMNLP, and WWW, including 11 co-leading Core A* (CCF-A) papers with a total citation: <a href='https://scholar.google.com/citations?user=go3sFxcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.